Note: This article was updated with the latest available information on Feb. 3, 2021.

 Tassana Harirak, 35

-Tassana worked as a laborer in Korat and served as an unpaid police volunteer in his spare time, directing traffic, manning checkpoints, and providing other assistance to the local police.
+Tassana worked as a laborer in Korat.
+He lived at Wat Don Khwang, helping the monks in their daily work.
+In whatever little spare time he had, Tassana also took up duty as an unpaid police volunteer, directing traffic, manning checkpoints, and providing other assistance to the local police.

-Hearing an alert about a gunman on the loose, Tassana joined other police officers in the pursuit and tried to intercept him close to a temple.
-He was shot and killed by the gunman at the scene.
+Hearing an alert about a gunman on the loose, Tassana joined police officers in the pursuit and tried to intercept the killer close to Wat Pa Sattharuam.
+He was shot and killed at the scene.

 “He worked with a heartfelt sacrifice,” Cherd said.
 “I feel sad for what happened, but I’m also proud that my son served as a guardian of the people until his last breath.”